SAP/cloud-security-client-go/README.md

  - Ready-to-use **Middleware Handler**: The `AuthenticationHandler` which implements the standard `http/Handler` interface.
 Thus, it can be used easily e.g. in an `gorilla/mux` router or a plain `http/Server` implementation.
 The claims can be retrieved with `auth.GetClaims(req)` in the HTTP handler.
  - **Authenticate func**: More flexible, can be wrapped with an own middleware func to propagate the users claims.

+### Service configuration in Kubernetes environment
+To access service instance configurations from the application, Kubernetes secrets need to be provided as files in a volume mounted on application's container.
+Library will look up the configuration files on the `mountPath:"/etc/secrets/sapbtp/identity/<YOUR IAS INSTANCE NAME>"`.

 ### Sample Code

 ```go